kireevlab/FRASE-bot-Pipeline-Pilot/README.md

 FRASE-bot is a collection of protocols developed in Pipeline Pilot, a data processing software featuring its own programming language (Pilot Script).
 Pipeline Pilot requires a commercial license from 3DS Biovia (www.3ds.com/products-services/biovia/).
 Pipeline Pilot is a client-server software; client can be run on a Windows computer and server either on Windows or Linux (3DS Biovia provides detailed instructions on system requirements and installation ).

-Once Pipeline Pilot installed, the .ppxml files provided in the supplementary file "FRASE-bot-source-code.zip" can be imported and executed.
+Once Pipeline Pilot installed, the .ppxml files can be imported and executed.
 The FRASE-bot workflow steps are separate protocols numbered from 1 to 9.
 The protocol components have intuitive titles and the Pilot script code within custom manipulators is commented.

 The input/output files for each component are provided as Mendeley data at https://data.mendeley.com/datasets/9yn47cy5jv/1